 - Medical treatments you need

 Start with your doctor.
-He can put you in touch with experts that can give you answers, like:
+They can put you in touch with experts that can give you answers, like:

 - Diabetes educators